What Can Nostalgia Marketing Offer to Brands in China?

 Nostalgia marketing refers to brands using familiar figures and symbols in their campaigns to evoke feelings of nostalgia and engagement.
 The nostalgic economy gradually became popular, with brands pushing classic icons from the entertainment and animation industry to the forefront in an effort to get people to consume their goods.

-The Start of the Nostalgia Trend and Resurgence of Classic Icons
+Post-90s are Getting Nostalgic: The Start of the Nostalgia Trend

 Back in 2010, the CCTV Spring Festival GALA opened up with a new theme, ‘Nostalgia and Fashion’.
 To stay true to their theme, they invited 90s superstars, the boy band, Little Tiger and solo artist, Faye Wong to perform their old acts.
 The broadcast was immediately a hit, both netizens and the media called it the best-acclaimed performances of the show.
 This marked the first time consumers thought that the post-90s were considered something to be nostalgic about.